ml-archive/form-validator/README.md

 ## ValidatableEditText
 `ValidatableEditText` allows to validate one input field.
-It is a subclass of the `TextInputEditText` from the material making it easy to use with the `TextInputLayout`.
+It is a subclass of the `TextInputEditText` from the material library making it easy to use with the `TextInputLayout`.
 By specifying the `inputType`, it will try to automatically configure the validation logic.
 Currently supported `inputTypes`:
   - `textEmailAdrres`
   - `textPersonName`
   - `number`